 This, in turn, could lead to higher premiums and even worse, patients losing trust and veering away from any medical services or procedures.

 It is worth pointing out that gaining evidence (if you are a patient) or proving your innocence (if you are a medical service provider) on bribery or kickback schemes is not an easy thing to do.

-We highly suggest you to contact an experienced attorney from your state to help you.
+We highly suggest you contact an experienced healthcare fraud lawyer to help you.

 Best Practices to Avoid and Detect Unethical Billing Practices